 await tx.begin();

-const coachId = await tx.coaches.insert({
+const animalId = await tx.animals.insert({

 });

-const fighterId = await tx.fighters.get({ name: c => c.like('Israel%') }, 'id');
+const personId = await tx.people.get({ name: c => c.like('Andrew%') }, 'id');

-await tx.fighterCoaches.insert({
+await tx.sightings.insert({

 });